Information Security & Acceptable Use Policy

 Bypass Tempo security controls to gain access to websites, which are otherwise blocked.

-Downloading copyrighted or intellectual property materials, software programs, audio, video, data files, etc. violating any copyright restrictions.
+Downloading copyrighted or intellectual property materials, software programmes, audio, video, data files, etc. violating any copyright restrictions.

 Visit Internet sites that contain obscene, hateful or other objectionable materials.